laurenk104/Todo/README.md

 The user can add items
 <img src='walkthrough/adding.gif' title='adding items' width='' alt='adding items' />

-The user can remove items.
+The user can remove items by long-clicking on them.
 In this case "bye!" is not really a task to do, so it was removed.
 <img src='walkthrough/removing.gif' title='removing items' width='' alt='removing items' />

 If the user chooses to exit the app, their data is saved